How To Fix It

 Why it fails: Suppose your circuit breaker trips the moment you turn on your stove.

-If that’s the case, then that’s a tell-tale sign that the problem is somewhere in the stove itself.
+If that’s the case, then it’s a tell-tale sign that the problem is likely somewhere in the stove itself.

 However, if you’re using the stove normally and the breaker trips a little later, then that’s a sign that your breaker is the one with the problem instead.